This project is included in the BHF-IFR Program for the Balkans

-Project type: conservation workshop & field school.
-The variety of activities and team flexibility make this project suitable for both beginners and advanced (either volunteers or students) in conservation.
+Project type: Conservation workshop & field school.
+The variety of activities and team flexibility make this project suitable for both beginners and advanced (either volunteers or students) who would like to gain theoretical and practical experience in conservation of floor mosaics.

 Field school project started: 2012